auriq/essentia_docs/source/reference/manpages/aq_pp.rst

   * ``spec=UdbSpec`` - Set the spec file directly (see `Target Udb Database`_).
   * ``ddef`` - Allow missing target columns.
 Normally, it is an error when a target column is missing from the current data set.
-With this attribute, 0 or blank will be imported to the missing columns.
+With this attribute, 0 or blank will be used as the missing columns' value.
   * ``nodelay`` - Send records to Udb servers as soon as possible.
     Otherwise, up to 16KB of data may be buffered before an output occurs.
   * ``seg=N1[-N2]/N`` - Apply sampling by selecting segment N1 or